-Most of our programmes are targeted at farmers and farming industries, but we are also working with other councils to improve the quality of stormwater and sewage discharges.
-We have a pollution prevention programme for manufacturers and industrial sites, and we aim to increase understanding among urban residents that they too should act to improve the quality of water.
+A number of our programmes are targeted at working co-operatively with farmers and farming industries.
+But we are also working with other councils to improve the quality of stormwater and sewage discharges, we have a pollution prevention programme for manufacturers and industrial sites, and we aim to increase understanding among urban residents and businesses that they too should act to improve the quality of water.
+We will, however, continue to put a priority on all consent holders to comply with their resource consent conditions and, where necessary, we will take enforcement action.